meshplay/meshplay/docs/_adapters/consul/consul.md

 ### Sample Applications

-Meshery supports the deployment of a variety of sample applications on {{ page.name }}.
-Use Meshery to deploy any of these sample applications.
+Meshplay supports the deployment of a variety of sample applications on {{ page.name }}.
+Use Meshplay to deploy any of these sample applications.

 - [httpbin]({{site.baseurl}}/guides/sample-apps#httpbin)
   - Httpbin is a simple HTTP request and response service.